The 7 Deadly Estro-Sins: Bubbles

 The 'Green Washing' Game

-Now that you understand SLS/SLES is a potential health hazard, shouldn't you also learn about its closely related cousin sodium coco sulfate (SCS)?
+Now that you understand SLS/SLES have potential health hazards, shouldn't you also learn about the closely related cousin sodium coco sulfate (SCS)?
 Manufacturers claim SCS is a gentler alternative to SLS/SLES but is this the truth or have you just been 'Green Washed'?
 The fact is that SCS is manufactured using some but not all of the same basic chemical process as SLS/SLES.
 It's called a different name than SLS/SLES mainly because when it's produced the manufacturer uses a blend of fatty acids instead of just one fatty acid.

 Remember, the easiest way to recognize a hormone disrupting body wash, shampoo or dish soap is by the type of bubble it creates.
 Choose products that provide a nice lather and a gentle clean and avoid those that create a never-ending type of foamy bubble.

 Join The Zero Xeno Movement today!